 Adriana Herrera is quickly establishing herself as an author worth reading by giving us diverse characters we can’t help but root for.
 The second book in her Dreamers series, American Fairytale pairs a social worker with a billionaire and explores their differences beyond the financial gap between them.
 Thomas tends to wine and dine his lovers but Milo couldn’t be less interested in that; he just wants Thomas.
 They’ll both have to figure out how to overcome bad relationship habits in order to get the fairytale they deserve.
 More info →

 Add one salty infertile heroine and one firefighter hero who dreams of having a big family someday and you have a debut friends-to-lovers contemporary romance you might stay up reading until the wee hours of the night.
 Ahem.
 Josh and Kristen have some big things to overcome but there’s no denying their chemistry from the moment they meet.
 In a fender bender, no less.
 This story will make you laugh out loud one minute and cry the next.
 It doesn’t shy away from the hard topics and it makes the happy ending that much more satisfying.
+(Heads up for an open door scene or two.)
 Publication date June 11.
 More info →

 Can I just say how much I love this title?
 Alisha Rai's new series pits rival dating app creators against each other.
 Rhiannon is focused on her career.
 But when past hookup Samson reappears a few months after ghosting her and is in league with a business rival, she's wary of giving him a second chance.
 The angst!
 The intrigue!
 The possibilities of risking it all for love!
 Early readers say they adored the characters and are wishing the next books in the series were already available.
 Publication date August 6.
 More info →